 Recommended Leadville 100 MTB Training Plan

 When preparing for ultra-endurance events like Leadville, establishing a solid base of fitness is paramount — that’s exactly what the Sweet Spot Base plan will help you do.
 Taking such a disciplined and long-term approach to your training can be tough to stick to, but taking the time to develop your aerobic fitness will pay dividends when it matters most, on race day.

 Leadville is unique in the sense that it is completed on mountain bikes but, but it more closely resembles a road race in many ways.
 Unlike a traditional cross-country mountain bike race, the sustained flats and climbs of the course require you to put out high amounts of power for long durations.

 Since this is a build phase, your training will focus specifically on raising your FTP.
 The intervals in this training phase will have you putting out efforts at or around threshold for extended periods of time, effectively raising your FTP and strength endurance.

 While Leadville may be an unorthodox mountain bike race, it is still very much a mountain bike race.
 The Cross-Country Marathon specialty plan is a great choice for this event.
 It will give you the intensity you need for mountain bike racing without sacrificing the aerobic endurance required by such a long race.

 When Should I Start Training for Leadville 100 MTB?

-If you want to follow this recommended training plan to a tee, you should start your training for Leadville (this year’s event date is August 13th, 2016) on January 31st, 2016.
-However, if you want to build in a couple recovery or contingency weeks, which we recommend, you should start your training today or next Tuesday, January 19th.
+If you want to follow this recommended training plan to a tee, you should start your training for Leadville (this year’s event date is August 12th, 2016) on January 31th, 2016.
+However, if you want to build in a couple recovery or contingency weeks, which we recommend, you should start your training on January 17th.